 Supervised Visits Rules: For The Supervisor

 As mentioned above, the supervisor oversees the visit between the non-custodial parent and the child.
-Even the supervisor has to be mindful about certain things.
+They should be aware of the full scope of the supervised service they will provide.
 Some supervised visits rules for the supervisor are as follows:

 - The supervisor has to be present at all times during the visitation.
 It is their responsibility to ensure the safety and well-being of the child.